ljw222/Mitrani-Tutoring/documents/design-journey.md

 - links are usually red and change color to blue upon hover
 - testimonials table is sorted according to the order that makes sense (i.e. grades filter is ascending, table is usually ordered by most recent date which most prospective users would prefer)
 - once users sign in, the student center tab appears in the nav while "Sign out [user name]" is at the top corner for easy signout UX.
+- custom testimonial links on the Prek-5 and 6-12 pages are useful for prospective tutees, who are most likely to look at those sites, to learn more
+- added 'sign in' at the top with student center to make the affordance clearer.
+The entire link changes color upon hover, so users know to click on it as a whole.

 ## Database Schema